 Course package: If you have signed up for two or more courses, you are eligible for a 10% discount on any courses purchased after the first one.

-A certificate of attendance will be issued on request at the end of the course providing you have attended at least 6 of the 7 lessons included.
+A certificate of attendance will be issued upon request at the end of the course, provided that you have attended at least 6 of the 7 lessons.